nilearn/nilearn/doc/glossary.rst

         protocols with minimal user input.
 It performs basic processing steps (coregistration, normalization, unwarping, noise component
         extraction, segmentation, skullstripping etc.) providing outputs,
-        often called confounds or nuissance parameters, that can be easily submitted to a variety of group level analyses, including task-based or resting-state :term:`fMRI`, graph theory measures, surface or volume-based statistics, etc.
+        often called confounds or nuisance parameters, that can be easily submitted to a variety of group level analyses, including task-based or resting-state :term:`fMRI`, graph theory measures, surface or volume-based statistics, etc.